 For example, the power of thoughts to create spontaneous healing or on the flip side to cause negative side effects with sham treatments is such a bane to researchers that they have to allow for positive placebos and negative nocebos during clinical trials.
 They know when the subconscious mind believes something, it makes it happen, even when it defies logic.
 Beliefs about healing and health care are so powerful that even color influences research results.
 Blue pills mean downers, right?

 Your inner talk has the ability to directly affect your health.
 New research supports what James Allen wrote in his book, As a Man Thinketh, over 100 years ago.
 Your body obeys your mind.
 Disease, health and circumstances often have their roots in your subconscious belief systems.
-Body cells respond to your thought environment, as do moods and energy.
+Body cells respond to your perceptions and emotions, as do your moods and energy levels.
 Diet may help, but it is not as powerful an influence as your mind.

 Your true thoughts and beliefs affect your health indirectly as well.